 To run your applications and supporting services, you need a Kubernetes node.
-An AKS cluster has one or more nodes, which is an Azure virtual machine (VM) that runs the Kubernetes node components and container runtime:
+An AKS cluster has at least one node, an Azure virtual machine (VM) that runs the Kubernetes node components and container runtime.

-The Azure VM size for your nodes defines how many CPUs, how much memory, and the size and type of storage available (such as high-performance SSD or regular HDD).
-If you anticipate a need for applications that require large amounts of CPU and memory or high-performance storage, plan the node size accordingly.
-You can also scale up the number of nodes in your AKS cluster to meet demand.
+The Azure VM size for your nodes defines the storage CPUs, memory, size, and type available (such as high-performance SSD or regular HDD).
+Plan the node size around whether your applications may require large amounts of CPU and memory or high-performance storage.
+Scale out the number of nodes in your AKS cluster to meet demand.

-In AKS, the VM image for the nodes in your cluster is currently based on Ubuntu Linux or Windows Server 2019.
-When you create an AKS cluster or scale up the number of nodes, the Azure platform creates the requested number of VMs and configures them.
-There's no manual configuration for you to perform.
-Agent nodes are billed as standard virtual machines, so any discounts you have on the VM size you're using (including Azure reservations) are automatically applied.
+In AKS, the VM image for your cluster's nodes is based on Ubuntu Linux or Windows Server 2019.
+When you create an AKS cluster or scale out the number of nodes, the Azure platform automatically creates and configures the requested number of VMs.
+Agent nodes are billed as standard VMs, so any VM size discounts (including Azure reservations) are automatically applied.

-aks-engine releases features and provides configuration options before they are officially supported in AKS clusters.
-For example, if you wish to use a container runtime other than Moby, you can use
+aks-engine releases features and provides configuration options ahead of support in AKS clusters.
+So, if you wish to use a container runtime other than

 aks-engine to configure and deploy a Kubernetes cluster that meets your current needs.

-Node resources are utilized by AKS to make the node function as part of your cluster.
-This can create a discrepancy between your node's total resources and the resources allocatable when used in AKS.
-This is important to note when setting requests and limits for user deployed pods.
+AKS uses node resources to help the node function as part of your cluster.
+This usage can create a discrepancy between your node's total resources and the allocatable resources in AKS.
+Remember this information when setting requests and limits for user deployed pods.

 kubectl describe node [NODE_NAME]

-To maintain node performance and functionality, resources are reserved on each node by AKS.
-As a node grows larger in resources, the resource reservation grows due to a higher amount of user deployed pods needing management.
+To maintain node performance and functionality, AKS reserves resources on each node.
+As a node grows larger in resources, the resource reservation grows due to a higher need for management of user-deployed pods.

 Using AKS add-ons such as Container Insights (OMS) will consume additional node resources.

-- CPU - reserved CPU is dependent on node type and cluster configuration which may cause less allocatable CPU due to running additional features
+Reserved CPU is dependent on node type and cluster configuration, which may cause less allocatable CPU due to running additional features.

-- Memory - reserved memory includes the sum of two values
+Memory utilized by AKS includes the sum of two values.

-The second value is a progressive rate of memory reserved for the kubelet daemon to properly function (kube-reserved).
+A regressive rate of memory reservations for the kubelet daemon to properly function (kube-reserved).